 Water vapor can move through many surfaces through a process called permeation.
 That is when vapor molecules, in this case, water vapor, can move through a porous material in the direction of high relative humidity to low relative humidity.

 In Florida, we have many block homes that have no exterior vapor barrier at all other than paint.
 Over time, moisture in the vapor state can work its way through block, plywood, or whatever else is used to sheath the walls and roof unless an appropriate vapor barrier is installed.

 The issue is that you also need to consider condensation.
 If water vapor makes contact with a surface below the dew point, it can condense into liquid water, resulting in nasty biological growth.
 This is why a properly installed vapor barrier is located in a place that allows for drainage on the warm side that will be prone to condensate.

 If you fail to have a vapor barrier, there is less likelihood of moisture issues within the wall structure but more likelihood of moisture issues inside due to moisture diffusing into the space through the walls.

 Insulation generally isn't an air barrier or a vapor barrier, and air and vapor can move through it freely and easily.
 There are some exceptions, such as closed-cell foam, which is all three, and open-cell foam, which is an air barrier and insulation (but not a vapor barrier).

 Insulation is there to prevent heat from traveling through surfaces from hot to cold.
-Insulation is rated in R-value, with higher R-values indicating greater resistance to the movement of heat.
+We use R-value to rate insulation, with higher R-values indicating greater resistance to the movement of heat.
 That is an important part of keeping heat in or out of a space in walls, attics, crawl spaces, etc., but it isn't a replacement for thinking about air and vapor barriers.